AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ![The Azure Cosmos DB for NoSQL Connection strings screen displays with the copy button next to the connection string highlighted.](media/azure_connection_string.png)

-## Lab - Create your first Cosmos DB for the NoSQL application
+## Lab - Create your first Azure Cosmos DB for the NoSQL application

-Using a notebook, we'll create a Cosmos DB for the NoSQL application in this lab using the **azure-cosmos** library and the Python language.
+Using a notebook, we'll create an Azure Cosmos DB for the NoSQL application in this lab using the **azure-cosmos** library and the Python language.
 Both the Azure Cosmos DB Emulator and Azure Cosmos DB account in Azure are supported for completion of this lab.

 >**Note**: It is highly recommended to use a [virtual environment](https://python.land/virtual-environments/virtualenv) for all labs.